source-academy/plugin-directory/README.md

 This starts a development server and compiles the directory in watch mode (recompiling on any changes).

 The directory will be available at [`http://localhost:8126/directory.json`](http://localhost:8126/directory.json).
-On the Source Academy frontend, set the feature flag `plugindir.url` to point to this location.
+On the Source Academy frontend, set the feature flag `directory.plugin.url` to point to this location.